Eco Tips: Swopping to a plant based diet

 Martin Luther King Jr wrote that the goal of non-violent direct action was to “create such a crisis and foster such a tension” as to demand a response.
 Non-violent direct action has come to the fore in climate issues because of the lack of response from, in particular, the government and the oil industry.

 Non-violent direct action may include sit-ins, strikes, blocking roads, climbing onto significant structures, and boycotts.
 It may extend to include damaging property such as graffiti, breaking windows or letting down car tyres.
-Often these are acts of civil disobedience (and probably increasingly so as the government introduces stricter laws limiting the right to protest). whilst others
+Often these acts of civil disobedience may be classed as criminal acts (and probably increasingly so as the government introduces stricter laws limiting the right to protest) but in court protestors can present the arguments to the judge and jury that there is a legal defence can be made, justifying such action.
+Other non-violent direct actions, such as strikes and vigils, are lawful.

-In terms of the climate crisis, non-violent direct action is being used to demand a response from government, from the oil industry, from banks and financial institutions, from churches (asking them to divest from fossil fuels), from charities (asking the National Trust to bank with somewhere other than Barclays) to actions that target consumerist products such as private jets and SUVs.
+In terms of the climate crisis, non-violent direct action is being used to demand a response from government, from the oil industry, from banks and financial institutions, from churches (asking them to divest from fossil fuels*), from charities (asking the National Trust to bank with somewhere other than Barclays) to actions that target consumerist products such as private jets and SUVs.
+(2024 – all but two C of E dioceses have now divested showing that activism is effective).

-Within groups that engage in non-violent direct action, there will be different roles for people some of which will involve the risk of being arrested, whilst others will not.
+Within groups that engage in non-violent direct action, there will be different roles for people – some of which will involve the risk of being arrested, whilst others will not.

-Climate action groups also focus on educating and informing the wider society about the issues and how they can be addressed with the hope of increasing the number of supporters.
+Climate action groups also focus on educating and informing the wider society about the issues and how they can be addressed, with the hope of increasing the number of supporters.
 The greater the number of supporters, the louder their voice will be.

 Read up on the climate science and what changes we can make as a society to safeguard the environment and protect lives.
 Be informed about how government, local councils, and businesses work – and the media.
 Join a group for support and so that your voice becomes part of a greater whole.
 It is especially important that if you are considering putting yourself in a position where you might be arrested that you fully understand what that entails and are sure that you can cope with the consequences.
 It is really important to be part of a group that offers advise, training and support.
 Christian Climate Action would be one such group – https://christianclimateaction.org/